chinese-soup/cbot-telegram-whisper/README.md

 # cbot-telegram-whisper
-Simple bot that transcribes Telegram voice messages using OpenAI's using CPU inference thanks to [whisper.cpp](https://github.com/ggerganov/whisper.cpp)
+Quick and dirty bot that transcribes Telegram voice messages using OpenAI's using CPU inference thanks to [whisper.cpp](https://github.com/ggerganov/whisper.cpp)

 ## Built using: